Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: Numerical B -Scaling of CKM Magnitudes

 \subsection{Numerical Illustration at \texorpdfstring{$B=75/14$}{B = 75/14}}

 The resulting CKM magnitudes are given in the third column of Table~\ref{tab:CKM_Bpowers}.
-This demonstrates that a single $B$ with rational exponents can account for the four measured CKM magnitudes to good accuracy.
+This indicates that a single $B$ with rational exponents can account for the four measured CKM magnitudes to good accuracy.

 The quantitative agreement may be assessed via